 Why is it Important?
 Did you know…

-- 1 in 5 children will experience the death of someone close to them by age 18
+- 1 in 20 children will experience the death of a parent or sibling by the age of 18

 - In a poll of 1,000 high school juniors and seniors, 90% indicated that they had experienced the death of a loved one